0b10/notes/dev/interactive-design/the-lean-product-playbook/README.md

 * Focus on a small set of the most important needs, reducing risk -- say "no" lots.
 * The goal of an MVP is quick development, and fast feedback.
 You can test if an idea will take off, and minimise cost and risk if it does not
 * Selecting features for an MVP is a balance between high opportunity (demand) features, and cost of implementation -- it's a measured and purposeful process
+* Test and iterate on the product layout, user interaction, general experience and visuals -- gauging on usability and delight
+* Bridge the feature set with design metaphors (aka conceptual model), you must deeply understand the target users

 # Part II: The Lean Product Process